SFML/SFML-Website/pages/tutorials/3.0/getting-started/ios.md

 !!! note

-    The [CMake template](cmake.md) is the recommended way to get started with SFMLL, use the `mobile` branch to support iOS
+    The [CMake template](cmake.md) is the recommended way to get started with SFML, use the `mobile` branch to support iOS.

 ## Setup